containers/podman/docs/source/markdown/podman-run.1.md

 #### **\-\-preserve-fds**=*N*

 Pass down to the process N additional file descriptors (in addition to 0, 1, 2).
-The total FDs will be 3+N.
+The total FDs will be 3+N. (This option is not available with the remote Podman client)

 #### **\-\-privileged**=**true**|**false**